Hghrv/Portfolio-Website/README.md

 # Portfolio-Website
 Projects Portfolio
 #
-This Git repository set for the deployed website was written with :
+This Git repository set for the deployed website was mainly written with the following progrmming languages:

   .
 Linux and Git for version control